How to Submit a Manuscript

 - contributions to the final approval of the version that is submitted for review and publication.

-Most manuscripts, except letters to the editor, are blindly reviewed by two or more members of the editorial board and other experts.
 The evaluative disposition may be to accept, accept with revision, revise and resubmit, or reject.
 Articles in the Florida Public Health Review are a contribution to the profession, and no remuneration can be made.
 Authors and other users of the host site may download articles and use them at their discretion without cost.